ssebin/ssebin/README.md

 ## Annyeong, I'm Sebin! 👋

 ### 🎓 About Me
-- Software Engineering Graduate: I completed my Bachelor's degree in Computer Science at the University of Malaya.
+- Completed my Bachelor's degree in Computer Science at the University of Malaya.
-- Incoming Master's Student at Yonsei University: Starting September, I’ll be pursuing a Master’s in Computer Science with a focus on Human-AI Interaction and Data Visualization.
+- Starting September, I’ll be pursuing a Master’s in Computer Science at Yonsei University with a focus on Human-AI Interaction and Data Visualization.
-- Builder & Explorer: I’m passionate about creating meaningful, user-centered applications and enjoy diving into new technologies to keep growing as a developer.
+- I’m passionate about creating meaningful, user-centered applications and enjoy diving into new technologies to keep growing as a developer.

 ### 🚀 My Tech Stack
 - **Frontend:**